clipo/seriationSolver2/README.md

   - Individual battleship plots for each sequence
   - Heatmap visualizations
   - Combined summary visualization of all valid sequences
+- Network analysis of seriation relationships based on shared assemblages
 - Progress monitoring and detailed reporting

 ## Installation